Nukesor/sticker-finder/README.md

     /help       Display help
     /tag [tags] Tag the last sticker posted in this chat /tag_set    Start to tag a whole set
-    /tag_random - Get a random sticker for tagging.
+    /tag_random Get a random sticker for tagging.
 Crowdsourcing :).
 Thanks for everybody doing this :)!
+    /random_set Get a random sticker set.
     /vote_ban [reason] Vote to ban the sticker set of the last sticker in the chat.
     /cancel     Cancel all current tag actions